-4. Final exams cannot be given before their scheduled times.
-Students need to check the final exam schedule before planning return flights or other events at the

-- end of the semester. - 5.
-Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment requirements.
-Students should consult the WPA handbooks for requirements regarding general education and the students' majors. - a.
+- 4. Final exams cannot be given before their scheduled times.
+Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
+Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment requirements. - a.
 The penalty for not submitting electronically or for incorrectly submitting an ePortfolio artifact is a zero for that assignment. - b.
-By submitting an assignment, the student gives permission for the assignment to be assessed electronically.

-B. Graduate School of Theology and Ministry Policies and Procedures

-1. Completion of Assignments
+By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - 6.
+The Disability Service Center, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, assures that no qualified individual with a disability will be denied reasonable accommodations based upon the individual's needs.
+It is the responsibility of the student to contact the Disability Service Center and properly register for these services.
+For more information, call 918.495.7018 or go to www.studentresources.oru.edu - B. Graduate School of Theology and Ministry Policies and Procedures - 1.
+Completion of Assignments